RVxLab/filament-colorpicker/README.md

 ---

+# Deprecated

+**As of Filament v2.10.45 there's a built-in colour picker.
+Because of that I decided to deprecate this package and encourage everyone to use [the built-in colour picker instead](https://filamentphp.com/docs/2.x/forms/fields#color-picker).
+Thank you all for the support, bug reports and pull requests ❤️**

+---

 Filament Color Picker is a package for [Laravel Filament](https://github.com/laravel-filament/filament) that wraps [Vanilla Picker](https://github.com/Sphinxxxx/vanilla-picker) into a usable component.

 ## Installation